dynotw/Pedestrian-Detection-Faster-R-CNN/README.md

 Then you will find the detection results in folder $ROOT/images.

-**Note the default demo.py merely support pascal_voc categories.
-You need to change the [line](https://github.com/jwyang/faster-rcnn.pytorch/blob/530f3fdccaa60d05fa068bc2148695211586bd88/demo.py#L156) to adapt your own model.**
+** If you need to apply on different dataset, please change the demp.py, in terms of categories.
+Note the default demo.py merely support pascal_voc categories.
+You need to change the [Here] https://github.com/dynotw/Pedestrian-Detection-Faster-R-CNN/blob/master/demo.py#L179) to adapt your own model.**

 Below are some detection results: